Quick Summary of

 Personal Story Publishing Project-spring 2020

-Please write in 750 words (800 max) a personal story about Exploring--making discoveries, facing challenges, or having an adventure.
+Please write in 750 words (800 max) a personal story about [the theme will be announced in early August.]
 No fiction.
 You may share a story of someone close to you or an ancestor whose story you know well.
-The theme of "exploration" resonates with Daniel Boone's first excursion through the Cumberland Gap into Kentucky in 1769.

 Email your essay as an attachment by Dec.
-15, 2018 to essayprojectDBF@gmail.com.
+15, 2019 to essayprojectDBF@gmail.com.
 A nominal reading fee of $6 (higher after August) may be paid by mailing a check or paying online.
 (See "Books & DVDs" in the main menu.
-Click on "Personal Essay Publishing Project - spring 2019" to pay.
+Click on "Personal Story Publishing Project - spring 2020" to pay.
 See "Contact Us" for mailing address if sending check.)

 More details are in the longer project description to the right.